EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 ---
-title: "Create a Virtual Machine with Jupyter and DataHub"
+title: "Create a VM with Jupyter and DataHub"
 type: docs
 weight: 100
 description: >